You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 How do I know if my shaving cream has gone bad?

-A sign that your shaving cream has gone off is a change in the color of the product.
+A sign that your shaving cream has gone off is a change in the product’s color.
 Other indicators are the fragrance has gone and the cream clots.

 Preservatives are the main ingredient that keeps your shaving foam fresh.
 However, preservatives also have a shelf life.
 For example, phenoxyethanol lasts for 18 months before it loses its potency.